Dsmagleby/go-scrape-and-scan/README.md

-# Go Web scraper and malicious url checker using VirusTotal rest API
+# Go Web scraper and malicious url checker

 * On Linux or Mac: